 Basal cell carcinoma is also known as BCC, rodent ulcer and basalioma.
 It is a form of keratinocytic or non-melanoma skin cancer.
 Basal cell carcinoma is the most common type of cancer in humans and is particularly prevalent in the Australia and New Zealand.
 Luckily, this form of skin cancer is very rarely a threat to life.

 Who is prone to basal cell carcinoma?

 BCC typically affects adults of fair complexion who have had a lot of sun exposure, or repeated episodes of sunburn.
 Although more common in the elderly, sun-loving New Zealanders frequently develop them in their early 40s and sometimes younger.

-The tendency to develop BCC may be inherited, and is a particular problem for families with basal cell naevus syndrome (Gorlin syndrome), Bazex-Dupré-Christol syndrome, Rombo syndrome, Oley syndrome and xeroderma pigmentosum.
-Recent research has detected genetic defects in BCCs and in patients with these syndromes.
+The tendency to develop BCC may be inherited.
+BCC is a particular problem for families with basal cell naevus syndrome (Gorlin syndrome), Bazex-Dupré-Christol syndrome, Rombo syndrome, Oley syndrome and xeroderma pigmentosum.
+Recent research has detected genetic defects in common BCCs as well as in patients with these syndromes.

 Types of basal cell carcinoma